jmt2080ad/meuse_shiny/README.md

 ## Shiny with meuse

-This repo stores a shiny app the visualizes the meuse dataset.
+This repo stores a shiny app that visualizes the meuse dataset.